Sorry, this program is not available for local students.

 This double degree program has strong links with industry and offers opportunities for project-based and work-integrated learning.

-In the fourth and final years of your studies you'll undertake major projects that are either industry-based or simulate an industrial situation.
-You'll work with industry leaders using the theory and practical experience gained through the program to solve a problem.
+In the fourth and final years of your studies you'll undertake a major project that is either industry-based or simulates an industrial situation.
+Combining and further developing the key theoretical and practical knowledge necessary for your field - as defined by Engineers Australia - you’ll work with industry leaders to solve a project challenge.

 Opportunities exist for an overseas work placement of between six and 12 months (this satisfies the work experience requirement).
 These placements are normally taken during a one-year break in the middle or at the end of the third year of the degree.